You can claim capital allowances when you buy assets that you keep to use in your business, for example:

 If you are a sole trader or partner and have an income of £150,000 or less a year, you may be able to use a simpler system called cash basis (external link) instead.

 In most cases, the value is what you paid for the item.
-Use the market value (the amount you’d expect to sell it for) instead if:
+Use the market value (the amount you would expect to sell it for) instead if:

 You claim for the cost of things that are not business assets in a different way.
 This includes:

-items that it’s your trade to buy and sell
+- items that it is your trade to buy and sell

 Claim these costs as business expenses (external link) if you are a sole trader or partner, or deduct from your profits as a business cost if you are a limited company.